Towards Liberation: Centering Our Communities in Research

 Race and Capitalism Defined: A Graduate Student Symposium

-I organized the Race & Capitalism Symposium which comprised a day of discussion and debate among graduate students across the country regarding how we might address issues of racial capitalism and better utilize these concepts in our work.
+I organized the Race & Capitalism Symposium, which comprised a day of discussion and debate among graduate students across the country regarding how we might address issues of racial capitalism and better utilize these concepts in our work.
 Though the symposium was broadly constituted, it aimed to consider the depth of racial capitalism as a theory, a history, and a device to explicate systems of exploitation, neoliberalism and world-making.

 University of Chicago Race & Place: Polarization Conference